chrisgleissner/loom-webflux-benchmarks/README.md

 > [!NOTE]
 > In short, the fixed-rate `loom-tomcat` failures are a connection-burst acceptance limit specific to the no-think-time shape - **not** a general inability to serve high user counts (it serves the paced 60k scenarios without errors).
 The fixed-rate rows are best read as a connection-acceptance stress test; the paced rows are closer to a typical production traffic shape.

 All three approaches run near-vanilla server configuration and share the *same* OS-level tuning ([Linux Host Tuning](#linux-host-tuning) via `tune-benchmark-host.sh`), which raises connection limits for every contender equally.
-This result is not an artefact of under-tuning: in separate experiments (runtime overrides, not part of the committed dataset) the 40k `loom-tomcat` failure persisted at well over 90% `connection refused` even with the host fully tuned (`net.core.somaxconn` and `net.ipv4.tcp_max_syn_backlog` at 65535), Tomcat's `accept-count` raised to 65,000, and HTTP keep-alive enabled - while Netty serves the same burst with zero errors on the same host.
+This result is not an artefact of under-tuning: in separate experiments (runtime overrides, not part of the committed dataset) the 40k `loom-tomcat` failure persisted - the large majority of connections still refused - even with the host fully tuned (`net.core.somaxconn` and `net.ipv4.tcp_max_syn_backlog` at 65535), Tomcat's `accept-count` raised to 65,000, and HTTP keep-alive enabled, while Netty served the same burst without errors on the same host.
 The limiting factor is the rate at which Tomcat's thread-based acceptor admits new connections, not the OS accept-queue depth or any single Tomcat setting.

 ### Where Tomcat Breaks, and How to Push It Further